joshluisaac/poweretl-notifier/site/devops_guide.md

 ## SFTP Email Notification

-This email alters users of the number of files, file size, number of records and status of data files which has been transferred from the core to PowerApps staging environment.
+This email alerts users of the number of files, file size, number of records and status of data files which has been transferred from the core to PowerApps staging environment.

 A sample email notification for data files transport is presented below